alwaysbegrowing/.github/profile/README.md

 ### Always be Growing

-We are a talented group of engineers focused on growing the web3 ecosystem.
+We are a group of engineers & builders focused on growing the web3 ecosystem.
 Learn more at https://abg.garden

 **What does always be growing mean?** To grow you need to learn and to always be growing you need to always be learning.